App version: 0.1.0

 What Are Trade School Loans?

-As mentioned above, trade school loans are student loans that cover some or all of the expenses of getting a trade school education.
+Trade school loans are student loans that cover some or all of the expenses of getting a trade school education.
 A trade school is a postsecondary institution that can help students develop technical skills for a specific trade or career.Trade school loans, for example, can help you pay for the cost of attending a certificate program in plumbing or pipefitting.
-These loans can come from the federal government or a private lender.The difference between private and federal student loans is that federal student loans are provided, owned, or guaranteed by the U.S. Department of Education.
+These loans can come from the federal government if the school is covered or a private lender.The difference between private and federal student loans is that federal student loans are provided, owned, or guaranteed by the U.S. Department of Education.
 Banks, credit unions, online lenders, and select state-based or state-affiliated organizations may offer private student loans not guaranteed by the federal government.

 Loan Options for Trade School